Course summary

 Modules

-Year 1 In your first year, you’ll establish a solid foundation in ecology, biodiversity, natural history, taxonomy, genetics, evolution, microbiology, animal and plant physiology, and animal behaviour.
-You will gain essential practical field skills through local field trips and a field course.
-You’ll also begin to develop useful personal and transferable skills through individual and one-to-one meetings with a personal tutor.
-Year 2 You will develop a deeper understanding of animal behaviour, population and community ecology, population genetics, and ecosystem monitoring.
-You will also tailor your skills ready for the workplace by specialising through optional modules in aquatic systems or plant-environment interactions.
-During a field course, you will experience a wide range of ecosystems and put these concepts into context, developing your practical and transferable skills.
-Year 3 Many of our students carry out an optional placement year between their second and final years.
-You can undertake either two 3 month work placements or one 6 month placement, though many of our students opt to spent up to 12 months at their placement provider.
-You will be supported by a Placement Adviser – a member of academic staff from the school – who will act as your point of contact with the University.
-Examples of placement providers that our students have been based at in the past are highly diverse, ranging from Wildlife Trusts and rescue centres across the UK to international organisations such as the Madagascar Research and Conservation Institute and the White Shark Projects in South Africa.
-Given the opportunities a placement year gives and the positive impact it brings to employability, we strongly encourage all students to give serious consideration to undertaking a placement year.
-Final year Your personal research project forms a major part of your final year.
-Alongside this, you’ll build on advanced skills and concepts in biological disciplines as well as skills in applied conservation biology.
-You’ll select modules from a range of options including plant biotechnology, environmental policy, global change biology, behavioural ecology, marine vertebrate ecology and conservation and biodiversity, which will prepare you as a conservation biologist ready to enter the workplace.
+Year 1 In your first year, you’ll build a strong foundation in the core areas of ecology and conservation, exploring topics such as biodiversity, natural history, taxonomy, genetics, evolution, microbiology, both animal and plant physiology and animal behaviour.
+You’ll gain essential practical experience through local field trips and an early field course that introduces you to key ecological skills and survey techniques.
+Alongside this, you’ll start developing valuable personal and transferable skills through individual and one‑to‑one meetings with your personal tutor, supporting both your academic progress and your confidence as a developing scientist.
+Year 2 In your second year, you’ll deepen your understanding of animal behaviour, population and community ecology, population genetics, and ecosystem monitoring, while sharpening your skills in scientific investigation and analysis.
+You’ll also begin tailoring your studies towards your interests and career goals by choosing optional modules in areas such as aquatic systems or plant-environment interactions.
+A dedicated field course gives you the chance to apply what you’ve learned in lectures, strengthening your practical expertise and building the transferable skills that conservation biologists rely on in research and industry.
+Previous overseas field trips have spent 10 days studying the fantastic plant and animal life found in the rainforests of Costa Rica.
+Optional placement year Many of our students choose to take an optional placement year between their second and final years, gaining invaluable hands‑on experience in real scientific environments.
+You can complete either two three‑month placements or one six‑month placement though many of our students choose to stay with their placement provider for the full year.
+Throughout the process, you’ll be supported by a dedicated Placement Adviser, a member of academic staff who will be your main point of contact with the University.
+Our placement providers are incredibly diverse.
+Previous students have worked everywhere from Wildlife Trusts and rescue centres across the UK to international organisations such as the Madagascar Research and Conservation Institute and the White Shark Projects in South Africa.
+Given the wealth of opportunities a placement year provides, and the significant boost it brings to your employability, we strongly encourage all students to seriously consider undertaking one.
+Final year In your final year, you’ll shape your degree around the areas of ecology and conservation that excite you most.
+A wide selection of optional modules allows you to specialise in fields such as plant biotechnology, environmental policy, global change biology, behavioural ecology, marine vertebrate ecology and conservation and biodiversity.
+A major component of your final year is your research project.
+Working under the supervision of an academic specialist, you’ll apply the knowledge, techniques and scientific understanding you’ve developed throughout your degree to an independent piece of research, giving you the chance to explore a topic you’re passionate about and demonstrate your capabilities as a conservation biologist.
 For up to date details, please refer to our website or contact the institution directly.

 Assessment method